theroshe/FYP/README.md

 # FYP
-Software developed during my final year project work in which I explored the possibility of modifying GCC to implement processor specific features (particularly compiler support for ARM Cortex M3 Bit Banding).
+This project was developed as part of my final year of unviersity.

+I explored the possibility of modifying GCC to implement processor specific features (particularly compiler support for ARM Cortex M3 Bit Banding).

 The plugin directory contains the bit_band plugin, which adds support originally found in armcc.